keepassxreboot/keepassxc/.github/CONTRIBUTING.md

 ## How can I contribute?
 ### Feature requests

 We're always looking for suggestions to improve our application.
 If you have a suggestion to improve an existing feature, or would like to suggest a completely new feature for KeePassXC, please use the [issue tracker on GitHub][issues-section].
-For more general discussion, try using our [Google Groups][google-groups] forum.

 ### Bug reports